What you need to sell your arts and crafts online: Pricing your art products online, for Native American visual artists and craftspeople

 • How to maintain branding and authenticity information in product sales

-The series has been organized by the United States Patent and Trademark Office (USPTO) in collaboration with the U.S. Department of the Interior’s Indian Arts and Crafts Board and the non-profit Indian Dispute Resolution Services, founder of The Acorn Project for Native American small businesses.
+The series was organized by the United States Patent and Trademark Office (USPTO) in collaboration with the U.S. Department of the Interior’s Indian Arts and Crafts Board and the non-profit Indian Dispute Resolution Services, founder of The Acorn Project for Native American small businesses.

 Additional information